vsbron/course-react2024-the-wild-oasis/README.md

 # The Wild Oasis

-Internal React-app for the boutique hotel to manage bookings, cabins and guests
+Internal React-app for the boutique hotel to manage bookings, cabins and guests.
+Please, click "Upload ALL" button on the bottom left before using.

 ## Features